News & Insights

 For Cardosi, his second career choice is a calling he holds dear.

-“Following the death of my wife, I opened myself to God’s will, which guided me to the priesthood,” said Cardosi.
+“Following the death of my wife, I opened myself to God’s will, which guided me to the priesthood,” Cardosi said.
 “The blessings that have come since have been overwhelming, and I am truly grateful.”

 Cahoy, too, believes older students can make a lasting impact, fostering vibrancy within spiritual communities.
 He admires these students for their focus.

-“Most older students are getting a degree to serve God more effectively,” Cahoy noted.
+“Most older students are getting a degree to serve God more effectively,” Cahoy said.
 “I live in awe of these people.”

 Top Topics